-Jacob Flint is in his fifth year as assistant director of strength and conditioning at the University of Notre Dame.
+Jacob Flint is in his seventh year and first in 2016 as associate director of strength and conditioning at Notre Dame.
 He is a registered strength and conditioning coach by the NSCA and certified by USAW as a level one sports performance coach.

 Prior to joining Notre Dame’s staff in January 2010, Flint was a member of the strength and conditioning staff at the University of Cincinnati from 2007-09.
 While at Cincinnati, Flint helped the Bearcats to a 33-6 record, while winning back-to-back BIG EAST championships in 2008 and 2009.